Dahil Mahal Na Mahal Kita: Plot

 Mela (Barretto) is known as a "Bad Girl" on campus, but beneath her bold exterior lies a sensitive and vulnerable soul.
 She has a painful past, with her mother dying young and her father turning to alcoholism and abuse.
 Mela runs away to live with her kind-hearted aunt, who, despite being a mistress, is loving and supportive.
-Mela constantly seeks acceptance and satisfaction in relationships with different men.
+Mela constantly seeks acceptance and satisfaction in relationships with different boys.

 Mela's current boyfriend, Ryan (Ocampo), struggles with his relationship with his father and finds emotional support in his mother.
 As the youngest and only boy among three children, Ryan starts off as friends with Mela before they become a couple.
 However, Ryan soon becomes unfaithful.

 Determined to change her destiny, Mela seeks out "Mr. Perfect," who is Miguel (Yan).
 Miguel is rich, intelligent, and well-mannered, embodying the classic aristocrat.
 He is formal, businesslike, and somewhat snobbish, which can be off-putting despite his appeal.
 Miguel's main flaw is his rigid self-discipline.
 He serves on the school's discipline committee and helps manage his family's business.
 Having lost his father at a young age, Miguel was raised by his mother, and his brother died of a broken heart from a troubled marriage.

 Mela targets Miguel, who initially ignores her.
 Persistent, she challenges him to a bet, resulting in him having to spend a weekend with her.
 Although hesitant at first, Miguel ends up enjoying Mela's company.
 During their time together, he sees her true beauty and falls deeply in love.

 Love leads Mela to change her style and behavior to please Miguel.
 She tries to fit in with his friends and family.
 However, Miguel's friends are skeptical of her transformation, and his mother disapproves of their relationship, causing tension.

 Miguel, pressured by his friends, does not invite Mela to his birthday party.
 She surprises him by showing up and learns she wasn't welcome, making Miguel feel guilty.
 Ryan tries to win Mela back by setting up a compromising situation, recording a video to make her appear as if she's cheating.
 The video is shown to everyone at school, ruining her reputation.
 Feeling betrayed, Miguel ends their relationship.

 Mela denies the cheating accusations but finds out the scandal was orchestrated by Miguel's ex-girlfriend, Cory.
 She confronts Cory, resulting in a fight that leads to Mela's suspension and being labeled an outcast.
 After breaking up with Miguel, Mela reverts to her wild, self-destructive behavior.
 Ryan, feeling guilty, attempts to make amends but is rejected.

 Miguel observes Mela's behavior and begins to doubt the cheating accusation, realizing she truly loved him.
 To make amends, he defies his mother and defends Mela, appealing against her expulsion.
 Although he succeeds in getting her reinstated, Mela does not forgive him.

 After Miguel repeatedly seeks her forgiveness, they eventually reconcile and resume their relationship.